-Creative Business eBook // Online Courses // Videos // Case Studies // Articles // a Guide (see below for details).
+Creative Business eBook // Online Toolkits and Courses // Videos // Webinars // Case Studies // Articles // Business Guide // Book extracts (see below for details).

 This website contains a range of free resources for entrepreneurs in the creative industries, including materials that can be freely downloaded, copied, printed and re-distributed.
 These free resources can be offered as free downloads from your own website and/or given away as part of training workshop materials, conference documentation – or in any other way.
 The Creative Commons licence (see below) which means that anyone can copy, print and re-distribute them provided they are not changed or sold.
 [But if you would like to sell them or adapt these free resources, contact David Parrish’s office first.]

 T-Shirts and Suits: A Guide to the Business of Creativity (Free eBook in English)

 The free eBook version in English is available here.
 Also published as a free eBook in some other languages (Lithuanian, Georgian, Russian (in Kazakhstan) and traditional/complex Chinese for Taiwan).
 Further translations can be arranged, subject to a publishing agreement – see ‘Translations’ below.

 Masterclass videos and slides: “How to be a Successful Creative Entrepreneur”